 While there is a lot of variety between French roast coffees, there are some similarities in the taste as well.
-The temperature is high enough with a typical French roast that it brings the oils to the surface of the bean, giving a roasted, smoky flavor to the coffee itself.
+The temperature is high enough with a typical French roast that it brings the oils to the surface of the bean, giving a roasted, smoky flavour to the coffee itself.

 French roasts can also feature lighter elements, too, like berry or citrus aromas, in spite of the dark roasting process.
-And French roasts from Indonesia, especially from Sumatra, often have an earthy, mushroom-like umami flavor that sets off the dark brown roasting level beautifully.
+And French roasts from Indonesia, especially from Sumatra, often have an earthy, mushroom-like umami flavour that sets off the dark brown roasting level beautifully.

 French Roast vs Dark Roasts

 In the subcategory of different dark roasts, you start to get very subtle differences from one roast to another.
 For example, while some people place French roast as the darkest you can get, it has some stiff competition when measured up against, say, an Italian roast.

 Italian roast coffees (which again refers to the roast type and does not indicate where the coffee was grown) are super dark, and tend to be even oilier than French roasts!

 Really, the best way to learn about different roast types is through experience.
 Get some different kinds of beans, observe their unique qualities, and take notes!

 Thinking of roasting your own coffee at home?
 Start here.

 If you’re wondering how to make French roast coffee, you can rest at ease – it can be made like any other coffee!
 Just expect a good, full body of flavour with each brew.
 This is heavyweight stuff.
 It has that earthy, roasted, smoky flavour, although, interestingly, often the darker the roast the lighter the caffeine (2).